Pressure Cooker vs. Slow Cooker: What’s the Difference?

 • Hands-off cooking: A slow cooker lets you put ingredients into the pot in the morning and return to a finished meal hours later.

-• Programmable functions: Modern slow cookers let you set your cook temperature and time.
+• Programmable functions: Modern slow cookers let you set your cooking temperature and time.
 Once the time is up, the slow cooker will switch to warm mode for you.

 Slow Cooker Cons

-• Fewer features: Electric pressure cookers come with multiple cooking functions, but most slow cookers can only sautéing and slow cooking.
+• Fewer features: Electric pressure cookers come with multiple cooking functions, but most slow cookers can only sauté and slow cook.

 • Difficult cook times: Some ingredients take longer to cook than others.
 When everything is thrown in one pot at the same time, you’ll end up with some produce that’s overcooked.
 Specific recipes work best when you add ingredients at different stages of cooking.